 1. Purpose

-MSU Maccess aims to:

-Build and maintain a campus that celebrates, advocates, and ensures inclusiveness in the area of dis/ability;
+To build and maintain a campus that celebrates, advocates, and ensures inclusiveness in the area of disability;

-Provide programming and events in an effort to establish a sense of community for those that self-identify as having disabilities or as disabled;
+To provide programming and events in an effort to establish a sense of community for those that self-identify as having disabilities or as disabled;

-Advocate on the behalf of students in a proactive and affirmative fashion within the best interests of the students it serves;
+To advocate on the behalf of students in a proactive and affirmative fashion within the best interests of the students it serves;

-Provide educational programming on and opportunities to learn about critical disability studies.
+To provide educational programming and opportunities to learn about critical disability studies through the McMaster Students Union (MSU).

-2. Operating Parameters
+Operating Parameters